RoadFed: A Multimodal Federated Learning System for Improving Road Safety: Evaluation

-\textbf{Baselines.} We compare the proposed MFed strategy with existing ones, like FedAvg \cite{mcmahan2017communication}, FedPAQ \cite{reisizadeh2020fedpaq}, and LRDevay \cite{li2019convergence}.
-FedAvg is a federated learning framework that works by having a central server average the model weights received from participating clients after they've performed local model training on their own private data.
-FedPAQ is a communication-efficient federated learning method that reduces communication overhead and improves scalability by using periodic model averaging, partial device participation, and quantized message-passing.
-LRDevay provides a theoretical analysis of the FedAvg algorithm's convergence and highlights the necessity of a decaying learning rate to speed up FedAvg's convergence.
-MFed-Q is the proposed MFed strategy without using quantization for reducing model size.
-MFed-LRD is the proposed MFed strategy without decaying the learning rate.
-In addition, the developed RoadFed is also compared with a series of representative baseline models, including EcRD \cite{EcRD}, FedRD \cite{FedRD}, Vondikakis et al. \cite{vondikakis2024fedrsc}, Dwivedi et al. \cite{dwivedi2024road}, Saha et al.~\cite{saha2024federated}, and Wu et al. \cite{wu2024hierarchical}, to evaluate the effectiveness of our proposed method.
-EcRD is an edge-cloud framework for road damage detection and warning that uses a lightweight, fast detector at the edge for hazardous damage detection.
-FedRD is an edge-cloud and federated learning-based framework that enables fast and wide-area hazardous road damage detection and warning by using a hierarchical feature fusion model, an adaptive federated learning strategy, and an individualized differential privacy approach for privacy protection.
+In addition, the developed RoadFed is also compared with a series of representative baseline models, including Edge-cloudRD \cite{Edge-cloudRD}, EEFNet \cite{EEFNet}, Vondikakis et al. \cite{vondikakis2024fedrsc}, Dwivedi et al. \cite{dwivedi2024road}, Saha et al.~\cite{saha2024federated}, and Wu et al. \cite{wu2024hierarchical}, to evaluate the effectiveness of our proposed method.
+Edge-cloudRD is a hybrid edge-cloud framework that leverages lightweight edge AI (MobileNet) for real-time anomaly detection and cloud-based generative models for detailed analysis.
+EEFNet is an edge-deployed road defect detection method that utilizes an enhanced contour extraction module, multi-scale convolution, a context diffusion pyramid network, and a dynamic task-aligned detection head for accurate road defect detection.
 Vondikakis et al. \cite{vondikakis2024fedrsc} is a federated learning system that identify various road conditions by bringing together edge computing and cloud technology.
 Dwivedi et al. \cite{dwivedi2024road} used federated learning (FL) for road damage detection across diverse geographical locations.
 Saha et al.~\cite{saha2024federated} applied federated learning with a CNN model for road damage detection.
 Wu et al. \cite{wu2024hierarchical} is a hierarchical federated learning framework for construction quality defect inspection, which allows robots to collaboratively train a deep learning model.